Olga Zubova

 Olga Zubova (born 9 December 1993) is a Russian weightlifter.

 Career

-After coming back from a 2 year suspension and not having been defeated for gold in any competition until the World Weightlifting Championships in Houston, USA 2015, this immensely talented athlete was the prime candidate to lead the Russian women's 75kg class for gold in the 2016 Olympics until she was suspended for drug violations once again.
+After coming back from a 2-year suspension and not having been defeated for gold in any competition until the World Weightlifting Championships in Houston, USA 2015, she was the prime candidate to lead the Russian women's 75 kg class for gold in the 2016 Olympics until she was suspended for drug violations once again.